oki99doki/CO2day/README.md

     GET /flights/<id>: Retrieve a specific flight by ID.

-    PATCH /flights/<id>: Partially update a specific flight by ID.

     DELETE /flights/<id>: Delete a specific flight by ID.

 **Aircraft Routes**

     GET /aircrafts: Retrieve a list of all aircrafts.

-    POST /aircrafts: Create a new aircraft.

-    GET /aircrafts/<id>: Retrieve a specific aircraft by ID.

-    PATCH /aircrafts/<id>: Partially update a specific aircraft by ID.

-    DELETE /aircrafts/<id>: Delete a specific aircraft by ID.

 **Car Routes**